lgreco/DataStructures/LabSessions/The CTA/src/readme.md

 * Implement a `toString` method for class `CTATrainRoute`.
 * Discuss how to fix the `contains` deficiency in the arraylist with all the stations.
 Since the list includes `CTAStation` objects, we cannot simply invoke a `contains(String stationName)` on it, to find if a station exists or not before adding a new one.
 For starters, what *is* the deficiency?
 (Challenging topic; associative arrays?).
 * Estimate travel time between stations along a `CTATrainRoute` based on a given average speed for a train (`int averageSpeed`) and the Great Circle distance between the stations.
 Is there a way to make these travel times part of the CTATrainRoute object?
 How?

+## Lab work 28 OCT 2021

+* Write code to identify the following cases:
+  * Train route has only 1 station
+  * Train route has only 2 stations
+  * Train route has 3 or more stations
+* Then write code to remove a station from a route in the first two cases.